Share this article If you liked this article share it with your friends.

 The bank may decline the bank transfer

-The bank may maintain the account open.
+The bank may reopen the account.

 The bank may write you a cheque.